One attack, two interpretations: Biden and Trump both make the Jan. 6 riot a political rallying cry

-WASHINGTON (AP) — Former President Donald Trump will spend Saturday’s third anniversary of the Capitol riot by holding two campaign rallies in leadoff-voting Iowa in his bid to win back the White House.
+WASHINGTON (AP) — Former President Donald Trump will spend Saturday’s third anniversary of the Jan.
+6 insurrection on the campaign trail in Iowa, holding two rallies in his bid to win back the White House.

-To mark the moment, President Joe Biden plans to visit a site near Valley Forge, Pennsylvania, on Friday where George Washington and the struggling Continental Army endured a tough winter during the American Revolution.
-Biden’s advisers say the stop in a critical swing state will highlight Trump’s role in the Jan.
-6 siege and give the Democrat a chance for him to lay out the stakes of this year’s election.
-Weather concerns led Biden to move up his appearance from Saturday.
+That is set to come a day after President Joe Biden visits a site near Valley Forge, Pennsylvania, where George Washington and the struggling Continental Army endured a tough winter during the American Revolution.
+His advisers say the stop in a critical swing state will highlight Trump’s role in the Capitol riot and be a chance for him to lay out the stakes of this year’s election.

 With Biden and Trump now headed toward a potential 2020 rematch, both are talking about the same event in very different ways and offering framing they believe gives them an advantage.
 The dueling narratives reflect how an attack that disrupted the certification of the election is increasingly viewed differently along partisan lines — and how Trump has bet that the riot won’t hurt his candidacy.

-Trump supporters stormed the Capitol in an attempt to stop Congress from certifying Biden’s victory, and they forced lawmakers and then-Vice President Mike Pence to flee for their lives.
-Many Trump loyalists walked to the Capitol after a rally outside the White House in which the Republican president exhorted the crowd to “fight like hell” or “you’re not going to have a country anymore.”
+Rioters loyal to Trump stormed the Capitol building in an attempt to stop Congress from certifying Biden’s victory, forcing lawmakers and then-Vice President Mike Pence to flee for their lives.
+Many walked to the Capitol after a rally outside the White House in which Trump exhorted the crowd to “fight like hell” or “you’re not going to have a country anymore.”

-Nine deaths were linked to the attack and more than 700 people have gone to court for their roles in it, and more than 450 people have been sentenced to prison.
+Nine deaths were linked to the attack and 700-plus people have gone to court for their roles in it, with more than 450 sentenced to prison.

 Federal prosecutors in Washington have charged Trump in connection with the riot, citing his promotion of false and debunked theories of election fraud and efforts to overturn the results.
 Trump has pleaded not guilty and continued to lie about the 2020 election.

-Trump has still built a commanding lead in the Republican primary, and his rivals largely refrain from criticizing him about Jan.
-6. He has called it “a beautiful day” and described those imprisoned for the insurrection as “great, great patriots” and “hostages.”
-At some campaign rallies, he has played a recording of “The Star-Spangled Banner” sung by jailed rioters — the anthem interspersed with his recitation of the Pledge of Allegiance.
+The former president has still built a commanding lead in the Republican primary, and his rivals largely refrain from criticizing him about Jan 6.
+He has called it a beautiful day and described those imprisoned for the insurrection as “great, great patriots” and “hostages.”
+He has played at some of his rallies a recording of “The Star-Spangled Banner” sung by jailed rioters interspersed with him reciting the Pledge of Allegiance.

 Republican strategist Alice Stewart said that “a lot of Republican voters don’t love Jan.
 6, but they’re not obsessed about it either” and may support Trump because they oppose Biden’s economic policies.